 Recommended for YA / High School.
 Mature Content.

-Here's the set of downloadable Reading Roles Pages for a high school classroom reading of Ian Doescher's William Shakespeare's Get Thee...Back to the Future! which is basically the flick in iambic pentameter.
+Today is Mean Girls Day, October 3, and I made a downloadable set of Reading Roles pages for a high school classroom reading of Ian Doescher's Much Ado About Mean Girls, which is basically the flick in iambic pentameter.

 Your students will marvel at how closely Doescher follows the movie script!